-Ann Wayson Locher Foundation
+Ann Wayson Locher Memorial Fund

 Ann Wayson Locher Memorial Fund for HIV Care.

-Ann Wayson Locher was a nurse, pioneer, visionary, advocate and educator.
+Ann Wayson Locher, MSN, RN, was a nurse, pioneer, visionary, advocate and educator.
 She opened the first grant-funded free and anonymous HIV testing site in northwest Ohio in 1985.
-As a clinical nurse specialist, she worked tirelessly pursuing her passion, caring for people with HIV.
+As a clinical nurse specialist, she worked tirelessly pursuing her passion: caring for people with HIV.
 Mrs. Locher foresaw the need for services for people living with HIV/AIDS and gathered a team of experts to form the Ryan White Program at the University of Toledo Medical Center in 2000.
 She established a center that offered comprehensive, community-based health care for all people infected and affected with HIV/AIDS.

 The Ann Wayson Locher Memorial Fund for HIV Care endeavors to provide services for transportation, child care, utility assistance and funeral expenses for patients who have needs which cannot be covered by other agencies or programs.